Akashijk/Prompt-Tool/README.md

     1. In the Wildcard Manager, the file will be loaded into the "Raw Text Editor".
     2. You can manually fix the syntax (e.g., add a missing comma, fix quotes).
     3. Alternatively, when you try to save, the application will offer to use an AI to attempt to fix the broken JSON for you.

+### "Generate Image" Fails

+The "Generate Image" feature requires a running instance of InvokeAI version 3.0.0 or higher.

+*   **Solution:**
+    1. Ensure you have InvokeAI v3+ installed and running.
+    2. Go to `Tools -> Settings...` and verify that the "InvokeAI Server URL" is correct (e.g., `http://127.0.0.1:9090`).
+The application will test the connection and version compatibility when you save.

 ## Contributing